-Are you stuck in bad habits that seem impossible to change?
+Are you stuck with bad habits that seem impossible to change?
 Maybe it's the way you eat, smoke or drink.
-Perhaps it's troubling feelings from past emotional wounds, knee-jerk reactions to situations or poor self-esteem.
-Maybe you procrastinate, don't perform to your full potential or lack motivation.
-Hypnosis unlocks the power of your mind to make the change you want quickly, easily and without willpower.
+You might struggle with troubling feelings from past emotional wounds, knee-jerk reactions to situations or poor self-esteem.
+Maybe you procrastinate, lack motivation or are stressed out.
+Thankfully, these problems are easy to change when you use the natural learning abilities of the subconscious mind.

-Habits don't rely on willpower to work.
-After all, bad habits never need willpower – they just happen by themselves.
-Good habits work the same way.
-Once a bad habits is changed to a good one, it happens automatically and willpower is never required.
+Habits never rely on willpower.
+After all, you don't need willpower for a bad habit and and good habits work the same way.
+Once a a habit changes, it happens automatically.
+Willpower is never required.

 I offer a free face-to-face or telephone consultation to help you understand what we do, how it works and answer your questions.
 Of course, there's no charge or obligation if you decide not to proceed for any reason.
-Also, the initial session always includes a consultation so you can schedule a consultation and continue if it feels right.
+Also, the initial session always includes a consultation, so you can schedule a consultation and continue with a session if it feels right.
 It's a great way to save time and get started quickly.

 I offer free sessions to veterans recently returning from service.
-There's no cost or obligation for as long as we work together.
+There's no cost or obligation regardless of how long we work together.
 It's my way of saying "thanks" for the sacrifices they've made.